 How to Build Credit: A Beginner’s GuideSeptember 12, 2016

-Building credit is a topic that isn’t always in the forefront of young adults’ minds.
-Up until a certain point in life, it is just something that they have never really had to worry about (or knew that it actually existed).
-However, with the transition from student to full-fledged adult comes an abundance of new responsibilities, and one of the most important challenges recent graduates and young professionals will face is establishing good credit.
+Building credit isn’t always at the forefront of young adults’ minds.
+However, the transition from student to graduate opens the door to an abundance of new responsibilities, and one of recent graduates’ most important challenges is establishing good credit.

 First, we will cover some basics about credit scores.
 There are different types of scores, but the FICO score is the one most widely used by lenders.
 These scores are calculated by the three credit bureaus — Experian, Equifax, and TransUnion — and scores range from 300 to 850.
 This score takes a variety of factors into account, including how quickly you pay your bills, how long you have maintained accounts over time, the percentage of your monthly credit limit that you spend, and more.
 The higher the score, the easier it could be to obtain a credit card, take out a loan, and get lower interest rates.

 You now know how credit scores work, but how do you actually begin the process of building credit from scratch?
-There are three major tools you can use to do so: credit cards, loans, and rent payments.
+There are three major tools you can use if you want to get an 800 credit score: credit cards, loans, and rent payments.